jdotjdot/CouchQueue/README.md

  - [get the next item](#retrieving) according to your chosen queuing strategy
  - [dequeue items](#dequeue)

-The queuing itself is performed using views and map/reduce strategies on those views.
+The queueing itself is performed using views and map/reduce strategies on those views.

 ##Detail